Jackie Tyler

 Jackie Tyler is a fictional character played by Camille Coduri in the British science fiction television series Doctor Who.
 The character, a resident of contemporary London, is introduced in the first episode of the 2005 revival as the mother of Rose Tyler, a travelling companion of the alien time traveller the Doctor.
-Jackie is a recurring character during the 2005 and 2006 series of the show, and later makes one-off appearances in 2008 and 2010.
+Jackie is a recurring character during Series 1 and 2 and later makes guest appearances in Series 4 and the 2010 New Year’s special, The End of Time.
 The character has also appeared in expanded universe material such as the Doctor Who New Series Adventures novels and the Doctor Who Magazine comic strip.

 Within the series narrative, Jackie is a widow who lives alone with her daughter Rose until Rose leaves her mundane life behind to travel through time and space with the Doctor.
 Jackie's feeling of loss and of being left behind is explored in subsequent episodes.
 As the character is brought into danger by her proximity to the Doctor, she resents his influence over Rose.
 However, once he undergoes a regeneration, effectively becoming a new man, Jackie realises how much he cares for Rose and begins to have a more cordial relationship with him.
 The character was written out at the end of the 2006 series, along with Rose, in a storyline which sees them trapped in a parallel universe where Jackie forms a new relationship with an alternate version of her deceased husband Pete Tyler.
 She later returns in the finale of the fourth series in order to help the Doctor.

 In reviving the television series after a sixteen-year hiatus (1989–2005), executive producer Russell T Davies was keen to provide a believable background for the Doctor's companion and a context for her travels to the past and future.
 The character of Jackie was created, along with Rose's on/off boyfriend Mickey, to keep the series grounded in reality.
 In writing Jackie, Davies incorporated both comic and tragic elements.
 Following the departure of the Tyler family, Davies was keen to bring Jackie back alongside Rose for future appearances.
 Reviewers generally reacted positively to the development of the character, though some identified unlikeable traits.